Automagic Things

 Ideally, you can also have places in your product where customers can have the opportunity to change certain variables to get results more tailored to them.

-And always show confidence levels if you aren’t 100% sure.
+And always show confidence levels if you aren’t 100% sure, indicate something is in BETA if it’s not quite there yet.
+Ask for feedback, talk to customers all the time.
 Better to be honest than be wrong and lose trust.

 Respect the model